rowanjb/rowanjb.github.io/_pages/about.md

 Relevant interests
 ======
-* Numerical modelling, including general circulation models and large eddy simulations
+* Numerical modelling, including general circulation models and large eddy simulations.
-* Submesoscale (and smaller) fluid dynamics, especially ocean convection
+* Submesoscale (and smaller) fluid dynamics, especially ocean convection.
-* Polar oceanography and sea ice
+* Polar oceanography and sea ice.
-* History and literature around oceanography and polar exploration, e.g.,
+* History and literature around oceanography and polar exploration.
+Some of my faves:
   * [*The Sea Around Us*](https://en.wikipedia.org/wiki/The_Sea_Around_Us#:~:text=The%20Sea%20Around%20Us%20is,to%20the%20latest%20scientific%20probings.) by Rachel Carson
   * [*South*](https://en.wikipedia.org/wiki/South_(book)) by Ernest Shackleton
   * [*At the Mountains of Madness*](https://en.wikipedia.org/wiki/At_the_Mountains_of_Madness) by H. P. Lovecraft